What Is the Death Tax?

 Why Is There an Estate Tax?

-The large taxable estates consist mostly of unrealized capital gains that have never been taxed, so wealthy heirs would get money that had never been taxed if it were not for the estate tax.
-Government policymakers enacted the estate tax in 1916 as a backstop to income tax so wealthy heirs would pay on inherited value that would otherwise go untaxed.
+The large taxable estates consist mostly of unrealized capital gains that have never been taxed, so wealthy heirs would receive assets that had never been taxed if it were not for the estate tax.
+Government policymakers enacted the estate tax in 1916 as a backstop to the income tax so wealthy heirs would pay on inherited wealth that would otherwise have gone untaxed.

 The estate tax is an important source of federal revenue that helps with deficit reduction and leads to less federal borrowing, which strengthens the economy for all Americans.
 The money raised helps to fund education, national defense, healthcare and other essential programs.
 A weakening or repeal of the estate tax would cause these programs to face deep cuts and would pass the burden of these costs onto less wealthy taxpayers.